8 min read..... or a 10 min video....

 - Who is taking responsibility for their information

-- How they can confirm their data accuracy
+- How they can confirm the data accuracy

 - How they can edit their data